jupyter/nbviewer/nbviewer/templates/faq.md

 ### How can I contribute?

-You can submit a pull request to [the nbviewer github repository](https://github.com/ipython/nbviewer), or [make a donation to ipython](http://ipython.org/donate.html) so that we can work on more awesome features.
+You can submit a pull request to [the nbviewer github repository](https://github.com/ipython/nbviewer), or [make a donation to IPython](http://ipython.org/donate.html) so that we can work on more awesome features.

-### Can I use nbviewer to convert my notebook to something else than html?
+### Can I use nbviewer to convert my notebook to something other than html?

-For the time being, no. We would like to allow that in the future.
-You can already use a `ipython nbconvert` to export to most formats.
+Not yet, but we plan to allow that in the future.
+You can already use `ipython nbconvert` locally to export to many formats.
 You can still help us by making a donation or contributing with your time.

 # I have more questions...

-If something was not clear or not present, do not hesitate to reach out to the [IPython mailing list](http://mail.scipy.org/mailman/listinfo/ipython-dev) or [make an issue on github](http://github.com/ipython/nbviewer/issues).
+If something was not clear or not present, do not hesitate to reach out to the [IPython mailing list](http://mail.scipy.org/mailman/listinfo/ipython-dev) or [open an issue on github](http://github.com/ipython/nbviewer/issues).

 {% endfilter %}
 {% endblock %}